Consulting

 https://www.wwf.at/wp-content/uploads/2025/03/KaunertalGutachten_WHaeberli-1.pdf

-Climate-induced glacier vanishing and permafrost degradation affect hazards and risk in high mountains.
-Mobile water bodies in already existing but also newly forming lakes are close to steep slopes with reducing stability as a consequence of glacial de-buttressing and weakening permafrost strength.
-This more and more causes situations where destructive process cascades can take place and induce far-reaching consequences.
-The recent catastrophic events in the Indian Himalay at Chamoli (2021) and South Lhonak (2023) with heavy destruction of hydropower infrastructure strikingly document the challenge.
+Climate-induced glacier retreat and permafrost degradation are significantly affecting hazards and risks in high mountain regions.
+Mobile water bodies, both in existing and newly forming lakes, are increasingly located close to steep slopes.
+These slopes often show reduced stability as a result of glacial de-buttressing and weakening permafrost strength.
+This combination of processes can lead to cascading failure events, where one hazardous process triggers a sequence of further destructive processes with far-reaching consequences.
+Recent catastrophic events in the Indian Himalaya, such as Chamoli (2021) and South Lhonak (2023), with severe damage to hydropower infrastructure, clearly illustrate this emerging challenge.

-Such climate-induced change in hazard conditions has not commonly been considered in already existing, long-term concessions for hydropower infrastructure in cold, ice-affected mountains.
-A clear need therefore exists to re-examine the involved safety aspects, not only for planned future projects but also for already existing infrastructure.
+Such climate-induced changes in hazard conditions have not always been adequately considered in existing long-term concessions for hydropower infrastructure in cold, ice-affected mountains.
+There is therefore a clear need to reassess safety aspects, not only for planned projects but also for existing infrastructure.